|

 instruments.

-Generally the sensor must be positioned so that it will be reached
+Generally the Detector must be positioned so that it will be reached

 by the gas in case of leakage.